uboslinux/ubos-docs/sphinx/developers/toyapps/ruby-rails-blog.rst

 .. code-block:: none

-   > sudo pacman -U ruby-rails-blog-0.1-1-any.pkg.tar.xz
+   % sudo pacman -U ruby-rails-blog-0.1-1-any.pkg.tar.xz

 Now you are ready to create a website that runs the application.
 Execute:

 .. code-block:: none

-   sudo ubos-admin createsite
+   % sudo ubos-admin createsite

 and answer the questions.
 When asked for the name of the application to install, enter ``ruby-rails-blog``.
-Make sure that your DNS setup is consistent with the name of the site (or use ``*`` as the name of the site).
-Once the command is finished, your site is accessible with a web browser at the hostname specified.
+Make sure that your DNS setup is consistent with the name of the :term:`Site` (or use ``*`` as the name of the :term:`Site`).
+Once the command is finished, your :term:`Site` is accessible with a web browser at the hostname specified.